jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Cassius.md

 On the death of his friend [[Varrick]], Cassius reaches out to [[Alexi Faraday]] offering [[Pieces of The Inevitable|Harmonic Resonator]] in exchange for help.
 After reviving Varrick, Faraday takes Cassius to [[The Shattered Spire]] and lets him take an artifact for a fair trade.
 Cassius takes the interdimensional twisted gun he examined earlier at the charity ball.
 Although the object feels inert he has the feeling that in another world it would have been an extremely powerful weapon, he decides to attune to the item  over a long rest ([[33 - 05052024|Session 33]]).

+He meets up with Dunspero while the group is in New Calim, reuniting the Manath family.
+During the visit Dunspero initially seems cold and distant but warms to Cassius and kisses him.
+While dancing in the foyer of The Whispering Tower, Cassius hides his stone-cold face and then leaves without saying, "I love you" ([[38 - 06082024|Session 38]]).

 ### Description and Characteristics
 True changeling form is a white/grey blob appearing humanoid Feels comfortable in any form they choose to keep, switches between sex/gender and names fluidly